panjiekasukmana/ALTA-serenity-rest-panjiekasukmana/README.md

 ## 📑 About the Project

-<p align="justify">JSONPlaceholder is a free online REST API that you can use whenever you need some fake data.</p>
+<p align="justify">reqres.in is a free online REST API that you can use whenever you need some fake data.</p>

 ## 🛠 Tools
 **Manual:**